 - Restart Windows after complete the scanning process, and check system running smoothly.

 Another common issue is errors within your drive, and if you haven’t defragmented or error-checked it in a while then this could certainly be the cause of Windows crashing.

 - Open Windows Explorer, right-click your primary drive (most likely your C drive) and hit Properties

 - Head into the Tools tab and, under the Error-checking pane, click ‘Check now…’

 - Click Scan Drive to begin the process.

 - Restart windows after complete the scanning process.

-Did these solutions help to optimize Windows 10 Performance and fix Laptop freezes, Not responding problem?
-Let us know on comments below, also read:
+Did these solutions help to optimize Windows 10 Performance and fix Laptop freezes, Not responding problems?
+Let us know on the comments below.